ContestsEventsThe Fanatic Pro Shop

 Ride Wit Me by Nelly, City Spud

 Props to Marsh for including a Philly-born artist.
-This song is very good to get a crowd excited.
-You’ll likely recognize it when you hear it, and that’s probably because of Brandon Marsh.
+These songs are fantastic for getting a crowd excited.
+You'll likely recognize them when you hear them, and that's probably because of Brandon Marsh.
+"444+222" is a certified banger.

 Thuggish Ruggish Bone by Bone Thugs N Harmony